JIO prime to remain free for these users, check all details here

 Good news for Jio Prime subscribers.
 They will be given another year on a complimentary basis.
-This is applicable to customers who have already pai the Rs 99 membership fee before March 31 2018.
+This is applicable to customers who have already paid the Rs 99 membership fee before March 31, 2018.

-A Jio user who has paid for Prime does not have to buy it again, and will receive the benefits associated with it free of cost.
+A Jio user who has paid for Prime does not have to buy it again and will receive the benefits associated with it free of cost.
 However, those who join the Jio network and opt for Prime after April 1 will have to pay Rs.
 99 as the membership cost.

 Prime benefits will be provided to customers for a period of 12 months, i.e. March 2019.
 However, existing users will have to go through an opt-in process to avail the free service for another year.